babit56/rns-seed-predictor/README.md

 # Generate unique seeds with only the Ruins and Darkbite sets unlocked and save the data in ruins-darkbite-seeds.csv
 rns-seed-predictor --ruins --darkbite -o ruins-darkbite-seeds.csv

+# Generate all possible combinations of unlocked sets where ruins and darkbite are turned.
+Saves in full_gen/, takes ~7 min on my machine
+# Be warned, it uses all the cpu power (cores) you give it (thanks to multithreading via rayon)
+rns-seed-predictor --full-generation --ruins --darkbite
 ```

+See readme in `seed_searcher/` folder for usage of that tool

+## Output

 Though it's subject to change, at the time of writing the output of `rns-seed-predictor --seed 1585` is:
 ```